arun-amalolbhavan/Hadoop-WordCount-PDF/README.md

 Get word count from PDF file using hadoop mapreduce program

  - Create input splits for each each PDF file.
- - We will not be able to split the PDF file, have to load decoded text file otherwose.
+ - Create a single map task for each PDF file.
- - We will run single Map Task for each PDF file.
+ - Cannot split PDF file, have to load decoded text if we need to split and run multiple map tasks for long files.